How To See The Best Of Zhangjiajie Forest Park In 2 Days

 Other Tips For Zhangjiajie Forest Park

-- Opening Hours: The park is open daily from 7 AM to 6 PM from March to November, and 8 AM to 5 PM from December to February.
+• Opening Hours: The park is open daily from 7 AM to 6 PM (March to November), and 8 AM to 5 PM (December to February).

-- Food: There are restaurants, food stalls, and ice cream vendors scattered everywhere throughout the park, so you’ll never have to worry about finding something to eat.
+• Food: There are restaurants, food stalls, and ice cream vendors scattered everywhere throughout the park, so you’ll never need to worry about finding something to eat.
 I entered the park early in the morning, but I was still able to buy some hot Jiaozi dumplings and other snacks for breakfast.
-That’s one of the things I loved about Zhangjiajie.
+It’s one of the things I loved about Zhangjiajie.
 There’s even a McDonald’s and KFC in the park if you’re craving western food.

 Ice cream